 Your Ventilation Experts in San Diego

 Tarpy Plumbing, Heating & Air is a fully licensed and insured heating, cooling and plumbing company that serves San Diego and the surrounding areas.
 We can help you assess airflow in your home and improve it through better ventilation and indoor air quality products.
-Our team also installs, services and repairs all manner of home heating and cooling equipment, and we provide a full range of plumbing services, including water heaters, drain cleaning, piper repair, water filtration and sewer maintenance.
+Our team also installs, services and repairs all manner of home heating and cooling equipment, and we provide a full range of plumbing services, including water heaters, drain cleaning, piper repair, and sewer maintenance.
 Call us today or contact us online to learn more about our services and to schedule an appointment.